 Today, the cave is no longer accessible, but the view from the entrance is a unique experience, given the myths that have been associated with it for thousands of years.

 Kioni is a traditional village on the Ionian Sea with a small picturesque harbor that attracts boats and yachts, especially in the summer.
 This place was once a stomping ground for pirates, and the three abandoned mills symbolize a glorious yet notorious past.

 On the small road to Perachori, you’ll find yourself in the abandoned medieval village of Palaiochora.
 You will notice its architecture is dominated by defensive elements, forts, shelters, and churches, with exquisite Byzantine paintings dating back centuries ago.

 Visit The Most Important Monastery On The Island

 The Qatari Monastery is the most important monastery on the island and a symbol of the religious life of its inhabitants.
 It is situated about 10 miles from Vathi, the center of the island, nearly 2,000 feet above sea level.
-The earthquake of 1953 utterly destroyed it, and it was rebuilt in 1696.
-On September 7 of every year, the traditional feast and a litany of the statue of the Virgin Mary is celebrated annually.
+The earthquake of 1953 utterly destroyed it and it was rebuilt in 1696.
+On September 7 of every year, the traditional feast and a litany of the statue of the Virgin Mary are celebrated annually.